 According to the statistics, PoS transactions rose by 85.75 % from N758 billion the country recorded in 2016 and this payment system was used 146 million times, a 130% rise from 64 million transactions in 2016. while the lowest payment of N91.29 billion on the PoS was done in January, the highest transaction valued at N167.58 billion was recorded in December.

 While PoS transaction is growing in the country, an informal Roadside PoS Terminal cash withdrawal industry is also growing.
-This service providers make money by selling mainly convenience to people who don’t want to pass though the unnecessary and avoidable stressful process of access a Human Teller or Automated Teller Machine (ATM) common with Nigerian Banks.
+These service providers make money by selling mainly convenience to people who don’t want to pass through the unnecessary and avoidable stressful process of accessing a Human Teller or Automated Teller Machine (ATM) common with Nigerian Banks.

 This business came to life when small businesses who already use PoS machine to accept bank cards of payments for goods and services, started using their PoS terminals to debit customers account in exchange for the equivalent cash and a fee.
 This way the small business reduces the risk of having too much cash to worry about and at the same time make money from the transaction.

 Currently, there are standalone businesses offering this service and even more: you can make cash withdrawals from your bank account using a PoS machine and make a cash deposit into any bank account using the traditional mobile banking app, which serves as the source of cash for the withdrawals.

 These businesses are mostly found around markets making them very convenient for traders in the market who no longer have to go far from their shops or spend a long time on queues to use any of these services in an actual Bank.